Referral to hospital

 - A maximum wait of 62 days for first treatment for patients who were seen as routinely but were then upgraded to an urgent suspected cancer pathway by the clinician who saw them.

 The Cancer Services team at Mid Yorkshire is responsible for tracking all patients who fall into the above cohorts in line with the most recent version of cancer waiting times.
-Mid Yorkshire Hospitals are required to report this information to a national team, this ensures we are continually working towards achieving the standards on a consistent basis.
+Mid Yorkshire Teaching NHS Trust are required to report this information to a national team, this ensures we are continually working towards achieving the standards on a consistent basis.